ROCm/omniperf/docs/conceptual/vector-l1-cache.rst

    * - Utilization

-     - Indicates how busy the :ref:`vL1D Cache RAM <desc-TC>` was during the kernel execution.
+     - Indicates how busy the :ref:`vL1D Cache RAM <desc-tc>` was during the kernel execution.
 The number of cycles where the vL1D Cache RAM is actively processing any request divided by the number of cycles where the vL1D is active [#vl1d-activity]_.